-- reviewing and approving on an annual basis the corporate goals and objectives relevant to our Chief Executive Officer's compensation, evaluating our Chief Executive Officer's performance in light of such goals and objectives, and determining and approving the remuneration of our Chief Executive Officer based on such evaluation; - reviewing and approving the compensation of our other executive officers; - reviewing our executive compensation policies and plans; - implementing and administering our incentive and equity-based compensation plans; - determining the number of shares underlying, and the terms of, share option and restricted share awards to be granted to our trustees, executive officers and other employees pursuant to these plans; - assisting management in complying with our Proxy Statement and annual report disclosure requirements; - producing a report on executive compensation to be included in our annual Proxy Statement; and reviewing, evaluating and recommending changes, if appropriate, to the remuneration for trustees.
+- reviewing and approving on an annual basis the corporate goals and objectives relevant to our Chief Executive Officer's compensation, evaluating our Chief Executive Officer's performance in light of such goals and objectives, and determining and approving the remuneration of our Chief Executive Officer based on such evaluation; - reviewing and approving the compensation of our other executive officers; - reviewing our executive compensation policies and plans; - implementing and administering our incentive and equity-based compensation plans; - determining the number of shares underlying, and the terms of, any share option and restricted share awards to be granted to our trustees, executive officers and other employees pursuant to these plans; - assisting management in complying with our Proxy Statement and annual report disclosure requirements; - producing a report on executive compensation to be included in our annual Proxy Statement; and - reviewing, evaluating and recommending changes, if appropriate, to the remuneration for trustees.

-During the period between May 16, 2011 and December 31, 2011, the Compensation Committee met four times, including telephonic meetings.
+During the year ended December 31, 2012, the Compensation Committee met nine times, including telephonic meetings.